 Denise Pentermann holds a B.S. in Mathematics with teacher certifications and a minor in Computer Science, as well as a M.S. in Mathematics with a concentration in Statistics.
 She is currently in her tenth year at KCA, having previously taught college algebra at CSM, served as adjunct faculty for Calculus and Statistics at Drexel University (Philadelphia, PA), and taught Math at High Point Baptist Academy near Reading, PA.
 Denise is a member of SAYSF Bible Church and enjoys Church/Bible Study, reading Christian Fiction, and playing English handbells.
 She is married to Arthur who works as a DoD engineer at Pax River.
-They have two children: Christopher, a sophomore, and Aimee a 7th grader, both at KCA.
+They have two children: Christopher, a senior, and Aimee a freshman, both at KCA.
 She loves serving God as a math teacher and considers her position at KCA as a ministry as well as a career.

 Cheryl Ralon is currently working with the middle school in Math and Language Arts and is our Student Advocate (working with students with special needs) for middle and high school.
 She has taught 5th grade, Middle school-PE, Science, History, and Elementary Music.
 Additionally, she is a trained NILD educator (National Institute of Learning Development) focusing on brain-based education.
 She is the mother of 4 KCA ‘lifers,” now all college graduates.